Pavel Popov

-Pavel Anatolyevich Popov (Павел Анатольевич Попов; born 1 January 1957), is a Russian army officer who is the Deputy Minister of Defense since 7 November 2013.
-He holds the rank of General of the Army as of 11 December 2015.
+Pavel Anatolyevich Popov (Павел Анатольевич Попов; born 1 January 1957) is a retired Russian army officer who was the Deputy Minister of Defense between 7 November 2013 and 17 June 2024.
+He holds the rank of General of the Reserve Army.

 Popov had previously been the Head of the Civil Protection Academy of the Ministry of Emergency Situations from 2004 to 2008, and the Deputy Minister of Emergency Situations from 2008 to 2013.

 Biography

 Pavel Popov was born on 1 January 1957 in Krasnoyarsk.
 He is an ethnic Russian.

 In 1978, he graduated from the Alma-Ata Higher Combined Arms Command School, after which he served in the Group of Soviet Forces in Germany of the Soviet Army.
 In 1986, he was transferred to the Far Eastern Military District as commander of a motorized rifle battalion.

 After graduating from the Frunze Military Academy in 1990, Popov served as chief of staff - a deputy commander of the civil defense regiment of the Central Asian Military District from 1990 to 1993, a commander of the 493rd separate mechanized civil defense regiment from 1993 to 1996, and had been the First Deputy Head of the East Siberian Regional Center of the EMERCOM of Russia.

 In 1996, Popov was appointed head of the East Siberian regional center of the EMERCOM of Russia, and in 1999 - the head of the Siberian regional center of the EMERCOM of Russia.
 In these positions, he directly supervised the rescue operations at the crash site of the A-310 airbus near the city of Mezhdurechensk in Kemerovo Oblast on 23 March 1994, the liquidation of the consequences of the earthquake on the Kuril Islands in 1994, and the Il-76 transport plane crash in the suburb of Abakan in 1996.
-Under his leadership, the delivery of humanitarian cargo and construction materials to the flood-affected city of Lensk in 2001, the extinguishing of large forest fires in the Chita Oblast in 2003, and the elimination of the consequences of the earthquake in the Altai Republic in 2003, as well as other emergencies were carried out.
+Under his leadership, the delivery of humanitarian cargo and construction materials to the flood-affected city of Lensk in 2001, the extinguishing of large forest fires in Chita Oblast in 2003, and the elimination of the consequences of the earthquake in the Altai Republic in 2003, as well as other emergencies were carried out.